bootlin/training-materials/slides/security-secure-boot-part-1/security-secure-boot-part-1.typ

 - Compute the hash of the next stage binary

-- Use the embedded #strong[public] key to retrieve the signed hash
+- Use the embedded *public* key to retrieve the signed hash

 - Compare re-computed hash to extracted hash